From semi-total to equitable total colorings: Symmetric cubic graphs

-seen in Figure~\ref{fig102} as the union of an external Hamilton 102-cycle $H$ and an internal 1-factor $F$ of 51 edges. $BS$ is represented on the left of the figure with a lacunar STC $\mu$ that uses color set $\chi(3)$.
-There, $H$ is seen counterclockwise from the rightmost vertex via the color cycle $\mu(H)=((1_02_10_2)^{34})$, where edge colors appear as subindices of their preceding vertex colors and $F$ has only green (color 3) edges.
+\begin{example} The distance transitive 102-vertex Biggs-Smith graph $BS$ \cite{BS} with intersection array $[3,2,2,2,1,1,1;1,1,1,1,1,1,3]$ is hamiltonian with LCF notation\\\, [16, 24, -38, 17, 34, 48, -19, 41, -35, 47, -20, 34, -36, 21, 14, 48, -16, -36, -43, 28, -17, 21, 29, -43, 46, -24, 28, -38, -14, -50, -45, 21, 8, 27, -21, 20, -37, 39, -34, -44, -8, 38, -21, 25, 15, -34, 18, -28, -41, 36, 8, -29, -21, -48, -28, -20, -47, 14, -8, -15, -27, 38, 24, -48, -18, 25, 38, 31, -25, 24, -46, -14, 28, 11, 21, 35, -39, 43, 36, -38, 14, 50, 43, 36, -11, -36, -24, 45, 8, 19, -25, 38, 20, -24, -14, -21, -8, 44, -31, -38, -28, 37]\,\\ seen in Figure~\ref{fig102} as the union of an external Hamilton 102-cycle $\eta$ and an internal 1-factor $F$ of 51 edges. $BS$ is represented on the left of the figure with a lacunar STC $\mu$ that uses color set $\chi(3)$.
+There, $\eta$ is seen counterclockwise from the rightmost vertex via the color cycle $\mu(\eta)=((1_02_10_2)^{34})$, where edge colors appear as subindices of their preceding vertex colors and $F$ has only green (color 3) edges.
 The representation has 17 $\beta$-edges, so $\beta(BS)\le 17$.
 Also, the difference between the maximum and minimum cardinalities of the $\mu$-classes is 17, so $\gamma(\mu)=17$.
-From this particular lacunar STC $\mu$ that depends on the cyclic symmetry of $H$ in $BS$ it is not possible to use $\beta$-reductions to reduce the number of $\beta$-edges.
+From this particular lacunar STC $\mu$ that depends on the cyclic symmetry of $\eta$ in $BS$ it is not possible to use $\beta$-reductions to reduce the number of $\beta$-edges.
 All vertices in $V(BG)=\{0,\ldots,,101\}$ divisible by 3 have red color, expressed in the figure by citing their corresponding number.
 Then, the $\beta$-edges of $\mu$ are those green edges in thin trace in contrast to the remaining edges, in thick trace.
-The LCF notation yields a list of the arcs of the 1-factor $F$ (two opposite arcs per edge), namely:

-with arcs of $\beta$-edges expressed as $(x,y)$ and the remaining arcs as $[x,y]$. which is represented in Figure~\ref{fig102}.
+The LCF notation yields a list of the arcs of the 1-factor $F$ (two opposite arcs per edge) as in display (\ref{jodienda}), with arcs of $\beta$-edges expressed as $(x,y)$ and the remaining arcs as $[x,y]$. which is represented in Figure~\ref{fig102}.

 The $\beta$-edges have the following common endvertex colors, where a semicolon separates the vertex numbers of those 12 edges that change colors on the right of Figure~\ref{fig102}, in contrast to the remaining 5 commas: